jkbgbr/FEM_Practical_Course/README.md

 Elements are implemented as listed:
 - **Trusses**: Displacements, member forces, support reactions.
 - **Beams and frames**: Displacements, support reactions, modal analysis.
-As the elements perform very poor in finding the internal actions, this is not implemented.

 Check out the notebooks in the `notebooks/` directory for examples of how to use the classes.